-3 | P a g e Notice of Proposed Rulemaking 45-Day Public Comment Period.
-November 4, 2022, through December 20, 2022 The proposed regulations are necessary to provide sustainable and complete funding to implement the Program's statutory enforcement mandates in Health and Safety Code Sections 13110, 13195, 13196, 13197, 13198, and 13199.
+The proposed regulations are necessary to provide sustainable and complete funding to implement the Program's statutory enforcement mandates in Health and Safety Code Sections 12550-12728 and 12750-12761.
 Sustainable and complete funding will allow the OSFM to remain compliant with the State Fire Marshal Licensing and Certification Fund requirements in Health and Safety Code Section 13137.

 The OSFM has determined that this regulatory proposal will benefit public safety, and worker safety.
-This program specifically enhances worker safety by reducing the risk of catastrophic fire in assembly occupancy and workplace settings.
+This program specifically enhances worker safety by reducing the risk of catastrophic fire in inindustries where these devices are used, such as retail firework operations, the entertainment industry, and associated industries such as hospitality.
 This regulation enhances the use of preventative measures to reduce the risk of a fire ignition or spread in many public spaces, protecting workers and public visitors from the impacts of fire and panic.

-EVALUATION OF INCONSISTENCY/INCOMPATIBILITY WITH EXISTING STATE REGULATIONS:
+EVALUATION OF INCOSISTENCY/INCOMPATIBILITY WITH EXISTING STATE REGULATIONS:

-The OSFM has evaluated the proposed regulations and found that they are not inconsistent or incompatible with existing state and federal regulations.
+The OSFM has evaluated the proposed regulations and found that they are not inconsistent or incompatible with existing state regulations.